DirectoryTree/LdapRecord.com/source/docs/laravel/auth/setup.md

 sso.my-app.com
 ```

-To do this, you must create a new IIS instance and point to the same Laravel application.
-Then, you simply
+To do this, you must create a new IIS application instance and point to the same Laravel application.
-have Windows authentication enabled on one instance, and left disabled on another.
+Then, you simply have Windows authentication enabled on one instance, and left disabled on another.

 Nothing needs to be done in your Laravel application.
 The `WindowsAuthenticate` middleware
 will only attempt to authenticate users when the `AUTH_USER` server key is present,